 Port group management commands provide convenience of switching bunch of ports together identified by a name.
 Group name can be any alpha-numeric name.
 Group name can not be just a number or start with a number.
 For example group name can not be "10" or 10gp1.
-The following are the group commands.
-Whenever you see reference to port_group it is same as group name.

-'''

 1. To create a new group

-'''